Planting peppers is easy. Just follow these steps:

 Sprinkle fertilizer around the plant and in the soil that will go back into the hole.
 Use an organic fertilizer or a timed-release product, which is more expensive but lasts longer and stays in place.
 Apply the amount recommended on the fertilizer label.

 Backfill the hole.
 When you are done, gently pat the soil around the roots to avoid air pockets, and water thoroughly.
 This is very important to help settle the soil and start the plant.
+If desired, add Bonnie Herb, Vegetable & Flower Plant Food to the water to give your plants an immediate boost.

 Mulch with pine needles, straw, or compost to help keep moisture in the soil and prevent weeds.